 In last week’s article, I discussed the problem of rapidly evolving technology, and the fact that change is happening much faster than most of us can keep up with.
 (You can read that here.)
-In fact, our parenting strategies lag behind the advancing technologies and applications to such a degree that often we are caught ‘with our pants down.’
+Our parenting strategies lag behind the advancing technologies and applications to such a degree that often we are caught ‘with our pants down.’

 - “My daughter is just rude when she comes down to dinner after an hour on social media.
 Then she screams if she doesn’t get more time online.
 Help me.”

-- “I caught my 15 year old daughter posting a photo of herself half-naked in the shower.
-She has not idea of the consequences of that.
-Reason doesn’t seem to reach her.
+- “I caught my 15-year-old daughter posting a photo of herself half-naked in the shower.
+She has no idea of the consequences of that.
+The reason doesn’t seem to reach her.
 I am lost.”

 - “We trusted both our kids to find balance in their life with their phones.
 Yet, at 14 & 15, both now seem unable to function without constant access to their phones…and become unbearable if we take them away.”

 - “No matter what we say, our son is obsessed with role models that we don’t approve of.
-Whether it’s a rap song that propagates hatred, a celebrity boasting about their favorite drug of choice or a following twitter feeds from the most negative influences, he doesn’t listen. ”
+Whether it’s a rap song that propagates hatred, a celebrity boasting about their favorite drug of choice or the following Twitter feeds from the most negative influences, he doesn’t listen. ”

 However, the mistake is to believe that a good parent will simply trust a child or adolescent to make good choices when exposed to negative material too young in life.
 When most of you were adolescents, the opportunity for exposure to such information was limited.
 You were either at school, home, or sports.
 Your time with friends was typically influenced by parental limits, saying yes to most…and no to others.